wotbrew/idx/README.md

 Replaces an element in the collection identified by the property/value or predicate.

-Uses a unique index if one is available (always true if you [auto-idx](#automatically-index-your-collection-as-it-is-queried))
+Uses a unique index if one is available (always true if you use [auto](#automatically-index-your-collection-as-it-is-queried))

 e.g